About

 This art shop is my decision to take everything I have learned from my experiences over the years, combine it with the work ethic I maintained to keep a steady job, and create my own job for myself.
 I have lots of ideas and plans in the works for pieces that heavily align with my work background, and some that don't.

-I named this studio Failed Art because failure is built into the systems we live in, especially for artists…not because I screw up a lot.
+I named this studio Failed Art because I'm a smart-ass.
+It's a facetious comment on the devaluation of art in our society.
+But if you wanna get all deep about it - failure is built into the systems we live in, especially for artists.
 We’re told our time isn’t worth anything, our work has no value unless it can scale, go viral, or turn a profit, that if we’re not constantly succeeding on someone else’s terms then we’re doing it wrong.

 Thanks for taking a look at what I do.